-Because I work at my Mac on a daily basis, I know that I’m accumulating all kinds of outdated cache files, logs, unused langue files, and junk left over from when I delete an application.
+Because I work at my Mac on a daily basis, I know I’m accumulating a boatload of outdated cache files, logs, unused langue files, and junk left over from when I delete an application or other files.

-I don’t have time to manually search and delete unused junk on my Mac, and that’s why I’ve been using CleanMyMac for several years now.
+I don’t have time to manually search and delete unused junk on my Mac, and that’s why I’ve been been using CleanMyMac for several years now.
 CleanMyMac is so easy to use that it doesn’t really need an entire article to explain how to use it.
-Instead, the point of this article is to explain why you should be using CleanMyMac to keep your machine free of unnecessary junk, and even give your Mac a power boost.

 What It Does